toralf/torutils/README.md

 sudo watch -t ./ipv4-rules.sh
 ```

-To stop DDoS prevention (by clearing the _filter_ table) run:
+If the rules works for you, then set the `jump` variable back to the default value `DROP`.
+Run the script again with `start`.
+Persist the current filter rules, e.g. under Debian run _iptables-save_.

+But if the above doesn't work for you then please clear the iptaales filter table:

 ```bash
 sudo ./ipv4-rules.sh stop
 ```

-If the rules works for you, then set the `jump` variable back to the default value `DROP`.
-Run the script again with `start`.
-Persist the rule , e.g. under Debian run _iptables-save_.

-If the above doesn't work out of the box for you then please proceed with the [Installation](#installation) section.
+and proceed with the [Installation](#installation) section.

 ### Rule set